Minimise how much food goes to waste

 The date marks are:

-- Baked (Bkd) on or similar: Usually found on bread products with a shelf life of less than 7 days.
+- Baked (Bkd) on or similar: Usually found on bread products with a shelf life of fewer than 7 days.

-To reduce your food waste, keep a list of food you have and their expiry dates.
+To reduce your food waste, keep track of food you have and their expiry dates.
 This will also help you with meal planning.

 You may be able to freeze some types of food for later use.
 Check the food's packaging and label for guidance.